PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 moves every Split output's shape and per-axis quantization into NHWC while bypassing exact inverse output adapters.
 Swish-source Slice and broader Split/Add interactions remain in the legacy matcher.
-The bounded Add family accepts a non-recursive two-input Add whose operands come from rank-four NHWC→NCHW adapters, optionally through a supported unary operation, exact expanded-Swish diamond, or bounded Split.
-Add inputs and bounded operand branches are rewired together, exclusive adapters are removed, shared/public adapters remain for external consumers, exact inverse output adapters are bypassed, and Add output shape and per-axis quantization move into NHWC.
+The bounded Add family accepts a two-input Add tree whose leaves come from rank-four NHWC→NCHW adapters, optionally through a supported unary operation, exact expanded-Swish diamond, or bounded Split.
+Add inputs and bounded operand branches are rewired together, exclusive adapters are removed, shared/public adapters remain for external consumers, exact inverse output adapters are bypassed, and every Add output shape and per-axis quantization moves into NHWC.
+Recursive planning tracks visited Add outputs, rejects cycles, and stops at a maximum depth of 64.
+Shared application state ensures that nested Add and Split operators and cloned integer parameters are materialized only once.
+Each nested output post-adapter remains associated with its own Add;
+cleanup walks the complete input-plan tree only after the rewrites succeed.
 Source-adapter removal is decided from the post-rewrite GraphIndex, allowing an adapter shared with the root Concat to be removed only after every selected consumer is rewired.
-Recursive Add, broader Split/Add interactions, and broader mixed-input quantized-post families remain in legacy until independently characterized.
+Broader shared-output Split/Add interactions and broader mixed-input quantized-post families remain in legacy until independently characterized.
 The indexed
 pseudo-LeakyRelu family recognizes the complete